Supporting Children with Learning Disabilities: A Parent’s Guide

 What learning disabilities are

-Learning disabilities often affect reading, spelling, writing, math, organization, memory, processing speed, or language-based tasks.
-Some children show one main area of difficulty.
-Others have overlapping struggles that make school feel hard from several angles at once.
+Some children have one primary area of difficulty.
+Others have overlapping challenges that make school feel harder from several directions at once.

 • Dyslexia: difficulty with reading, decoding, spelling, and language-based processing